fixer-m/snowflake-db-net-client/README.md

 // Maps Snowflake rows and columns to your model (internally uses System.Text.Json) var employees = SnowflakeDataMapper.MapTo<Employee>(queryDataResponse.Columns, queryDataResponse.Rows);
 ```
 You can override internal http client.
-Fr example, this can be used to bypass SSL check:
+For example, this can be used to bypass SSL check:
 ```csharp
 var handler = new HttpClientHandler
 {